 for x in range(len(final_list)): print(x," : ",final_list[x])

 Searching Jeff Bezos

-Note: This is a fun project, data scraping and excessive use of this might ban your LinkedIn account use this for Educational purpose only, cheers have fun.
+Note: This is an experimental project, data scraping and excessive search might ban your LinkedIn account use this for Educational purpose only, cheers have fun.

 This post is published was part of my project called The Selenium Project, where I automate the boring stuff using python and selenium mostly.
 If you like it, check out and drop a star for the GitHub Repository